uccser/cs-unplugged/docs/source/developer/django_setup.rst

 there is approximately one loader for each configuration file.

-Besides populating fields in the database, a loader is also responsible for checking that its corresponding config file contains all the required fields, Markdown files are not empty, and icons can be found.
+Besides populating fields in the database, a loader is also responsible for checking that its corresponding configuration file contains all the required fields, Markdown files are not empty, and icons can be found.
 If any of these conditions are not met, then an error is thrown.